bridgefy/sdk-android-beta/README.md

 ### Send data

 The following method is used to send data using a transmission mode.
-This method returns the message id (**messageID**) to the client.
+This method returns the message ID (**messageID**) to the client.

 ```kotlin
 import me.bridgefy.commons.TransmissionMode